Well-Formed Free-Choice Petri Nets Revisited: Introduction

 We show that the notions of semi-T-components and semi-S-components lend themselves to a variety of duality arguments.
 In particular, it turns out that a strongly connected (not necessarily well-formed) free-choice net is covered by both semi-T-components (Proposition~\ref{prop:semiTcover}) and semi-S-components (Proposition~\ref{prop:semiScover}); this is demonstrated using purely structural (i.e., graph-theoretical) arguments.
 If strong connectedness is strengthened to well-formedness, these two results can be further refined by omitting the ``semi'' prefix in both cases.
 This retrieves, via Theorem~\ref{thm:wfChar}, the classical S-coverability and T-coverability results~\cite{hack72,de95}, along with the classical duality result as a direct consequence (originally established by Hack, this states that a free-choice net is well-formed if and only if its reverse-dual net is well-formed).
 We note that the introduction of semi-T-components and their application in Theorem~\ref{thm:wfChar} may also be regarded as a contribution of the first type (as per the categories outlined above), yielding new results with interesting consequences.

-It is well-known that several polynomial-time algorithms exist for checking the well-formedness of free-choice nets~\cite{de95}.
-Many of these rely on the Rank Theorem (based on linear algebraic methods), including the algorithm that, to the best of our knowledge, offers the lowest complexity~\cite{DBLP:conf/apn/KemperB92,kemper_cover}.
-However, there are also graph-theoretical approaches, such as the ones proposed in~\cite{DBLP:conf/apn/BarkaouiM92, DBLP:conf/apn/BarkaouiCD95}.
-In fact, in Section~\ref{sec:alg} we present a polynomial-time algorithm, which uses a subprocedure to decide structural liveness that is dual to the algorithm of~\cite{DBLP:conf/apn/BarkaouiCD95}, using our characterisation of well-formedness via semi-T-components.
-We have prioritised a concise and transparent presentation over algorithmic optimization.
+Several polynomial-time algorithms exist for checking the well-formedness of free-choice nets.
+Some of them are based on linear algebraic methods, relying on the Rank Theorem~\cite{DBLP:conf/apn/EsparzaS89a,DBLP:conf/apn/Desel92,DBLP:conf/apn/TeruelS94}.
+These include an algorithm which, to the best of our knowledge, offers the lowest complexity~\cite{DBLP:conf/apn/KemperB92,kemper_cover}.
+Other algorithms, such as the ones proposed in~\cite{DBLP:conf/apn/BarkaouiM92, DBLP:conf/apn/BarkaouiCD95} are based on graph theory.
+In fact, using our characterisation of well-formedness via semi-T-components, we present in Appendix~\ref{sec:alg} a polynomial-time algorithm which uses a subprocedure to decide structural liveness that is dual to the algorithm of~\cite{DBLP:conf/apn/BarkaouiCD95}.
+In our presentation, we prioritise a concise and transparent demonstration of its correctness over algorithmic optimization.
 Our algorithm may therefore be regarded as a modest contribution of the second type (as per the categories outlined above), although we cannot claim any fundamental novelty here.

-\emph{Organization of the paper.} Classical definitions regarding Petri nets are recalled in Section~\ref{sec:prelim}, emphasizing their graph-theoretical aspects while introducing key behavioral concepts, such as boundedness and liveness, alongside the structural concept of well-formedness.
+\emph{Organization of the paper.} Classical definitions regarding Petri nets are recalled in Section~\ref{sec:prelim}, emphasizing graph-theoretical aspects while introducing key behavioral concepts, such as boundedness and liveness, alongside the structural concept of well-formedness.

 Section~\ref{wfsc.sct} provides a self-contained proof of the established fact that well-formedness implies strong connectedness (for potentially pairwise unconnected net components).
 This section is included because the underlying proof methods are subsequently employed in the main body of the paper.